Having founded the structure that virtually all US law firms follow, “cerebral” Cravath is the OG of BigLaw.

 Interviewees outside OCI: undisclosed

-Cravath sees close to 1,000 students at over 20 schools and job fairs for approximately 90-100summer positions every year, so competition is fierce.
+Cravath sees close to 900 students at over 20 schools and job fairs for approximately 90-100 summer positions every year, so competition is fierce.
 But even if Cravath isn’t coming to your campus, don’t disregard it: “We encourage any student with an interest in Cravath to apply,” recruitment sources at the firm tell us, “as we look seriously at every application we receive.”
 And Cravath also considers candidates “who spent time in other careers or took detours from what might be considered the ‘straight and narrow’ path.”

 Top tips for this stage: